 In 1963, the Kulturkreis formed the Foundation for Historic Regensburg as a means to conserve and renovate Regensburg’s historic city centre.
 This project became a model for urban restoration projects throughout Germany.
 In keeping with its basic principles, the Kulturkreis supported the construction of the Galerie für Zeitgenössische Kunst Leipzig (GfzK) between 1996 and 2006.
 Important works from the Kulturkreis collection were donated as a gift to the museum, while other artworks were sold to finance the construction of the building.

 Recent history of the Kulturkreis

 In 1992, the "Kulturkreis im BDI e.
 V." changed its name to the "Kulturkreis der deutschen Wirtschaft im BDI e.
 V." (Association of Arts and Culture of the German Economy in the Federation of German Industries e.
 V.).
-The office relocated from Cologne to Berlin in 1996, and, in 1999, it moved into the newly constructed Haus der Deutschen Wirtschaft (House of German Industry) in the centre of the city.
+The office relocated from Cologne to Berlin in 1999, it moved into the newly constructed Haus der Deutschen Wirtschaft (House of German Industry) in the centre of the city.
 The Kulturkreis shares this space with central associations of German business: the BDI (Federation of German Industry), BDA (Confederation of German Employers’ Associations), and DIHK (Association of German Chambers of Industry and Commerce).